 You may be wondering, as a business owner, if you have the time or resources to manage another support channel effectively.
 Live chat leads to higher sales, customer retention, and customer satisfaction with your company and that virtual interactions are key to a successful business today.

-Offering a chatbot on your website is a great way to handle customer inquiries that would otherwise come through phone or email and frees up time to handle more complicated customer requests.
+Using a chatbot for your business and offering it on your website is a great way to handle customer inquiries that would otherwise come through phone or email and frees up time to handle more complicated customer requests.
 A chatbot is a great way to interact with your customers virtually and answer their questions effectively.